rust-lang/reference/src/names/name-resolution.md

 #### Ambiguities

 r[names.resolution.expansion.imports.ambiguity.intro]
-Some situations are an error when there is an ambiguity as to which macro definition, `use` declaration, or module an import or macro invocation's name refers to.
-This happens when there are two name candidates that do not resolve to the same entity where neither candidate is [permitted] to shadow the other.
+There are certain situations during expansion-time resolution where there are multiple macro definitions, `use` declarations, or modules an import or macro invocation's name could refer to where the compiler cannot consistently determine which candidate should shadow the other.
+Shadowing cannot be permitted in these situations and the compiler instead emits ambiguity errors.

-TODO rewrite

 r[names.resolution.expansion.imports.ambiguity.glob-vs-glob]
 Names may not be resolved through ambiguous glob imports.
 Glob imports are allowed to import conflicting names in the same namespace as long as the name is not used.
 Names with conflicting candidates from ambiguous glob imports may still be shadowed by non-glob imports and used without producing an error.
 The errors occur at time of use, not time of import.